Free fermionic probability theory and K-theoretic Schubert calculus: Operator dynamics

 where $k$ is the number of columns in $\lambda / \mu$ and $j_1 \geq j_2 \geq \cdots \geq j_k$ (which is necessarily unique).
 To match the notation in Theorem~\ref{thm:transition_prob}, we specialize $\bbe = \bpi^{-1}$.
 Since we update the particles from largest-to-smallest, the above discussion yields that we can write our time evolution with $\bpi = 1$ as

 where we have scaled all the $\uu$ operators by $x_i$ to introduce our time-dependent parameters.
-To reintroduce the particle-dependent parameters, we multiply $\mcT_A$ by the total position change factors $\bpi^{\lambda/\mu}$ and then note that the $\pi_{j-s}^{-1}$ from any $u_j$ cancels the factors.
+Indeed, if we apply $h_k(x_i \uu)$, then in terms of the particle dynamics, we are moving all particle a total number of $k$ steps with probability~\eqref{eq:single_transition_A}.
+To see again the particle-dependent parameters for the time evolution, if we bring the $\mcT_A$ inside the matrix coefficient, we must factor out the total position change factors $\bpi^{\lambda/\mu}$ as this cancels with the $\pi_{j_1}^{-1} \cdots \pi_{j_k}^{-1}$ by applying the various $u_j$ to $\mu$ until we get $\lambda$ (see~\eqref{eq:uj_action_expansion}).
+As an example, $u_j \cdot \mu = \pi_{j-s} \cdots \pi_j \cdot {}_{[\bpi^{-1}]} \bra{u_j \cdot \mu}$.
 Therefore, we can write the transition probability~\eqref{eq:single_transition_A} as

 Alternatively we can see~\eqref{eq:prob_A_operator} by noting in the second line, only the term $u_{j_1} u_{j_2} \cdots u_{j_k}$ is nonzero in the pairing by~\eqref{eq:orthonormal_basis} and taking this together with Lemma~\ref{lemma:push_op_to_prob}.
 Next, we apply Theorem~\ref{thm:noncommutative_pushing},~\eqref{eq:exp_current_sum}, and~\eqref{eq:free_fermion_grothendiecks} to rewrite Equation~\eqref{eq:prob_A_operator} as